Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 - Add in 2 cups of the flour and salt, mix with a spoon (you don't need a stand mixer for this).
 Mix until the dough comes together, it will be sticky when touched.

-- Grease the bowl with ½ teaspoon olive oil, then place the dough back into the bowl and turn it once so that it is lightly coated in the oil.
-Put a kitchen towel on top of the bowl (or cover with plastic wrap) and let rise for 1 hour.
+- Grease the bowl with 1/2 teaspoon olive oil, then place the dough back into the bowl and turn it once so that it is lightly coated in the oil.
+Put a kitchen towel on top of the bowl (or cover with plastic wrap) and let rise for 1 hour or until it has doubled in size.

 - After an hour, turn the dough onto the floured surface and punch it down.